 The bend radius is the minimum amount of bendiness for the flex area.
 It must be properly identified early in the design.
 This ensures your design can allow for the necessary number of bends without damaging the copper.
 IPC-2223 specifies the standards for bend radius.

 To help determine how thick you can make your circuit, you should calculate the bend radius.
 This can be done based on how many layers your design has.
-Bend radius can be calculated using the below table.
+The bend radius can be calculated using the below table.

 |Number of layers||Bend radius (mils/mm)|